jdtaylor7/taylortechblog/_drafts/cpp-bounded-buffer.md

 parties, a producer and a consumer.

-Consider the following real-world analogy: A donut shop (the producer) generates donuts constantly while customers (the consumers) purchase donuts throughout the day.
+Consider the following real-world analogy: A donut shop (the producer) generates donuts continuously while customers (the consumers) purchase donuts throughout the day.
 The donut uses traffic from previous days to predict how many donuts are needed at different times of the day.
 That being said, the customers themselves still have a element of unpredictability and as a whole do not purchase donuts at some exact rate.
 The shop uses racks to store the donuts, which are being emptied and replenished continuously.

 In this example, we have the following elements:
 * Resource: Donuts